-As of this writing, the project is still on schedule to be complete in November 2020.
+As of this writing, the project is still on schedule to be completed in November 2020.

 By effectively letting Joeris see into walls, OpenSpace will save the company thousands of dollars in rework costs over the course of the project.
-Instead of having to punch multiple holes in a wall to investigate plumbing or electrical conduits at a cost of up to $5,000 per instance, they can diagnose issues by pulling up relevant 360 photo documentation from before the wall was closed.
+Instead of having to punch multiple holes in a wall to investigate plumbing or electrical conduits at a cost of up to $5,000 per instance, teams can diagnose issues by pulling up relevant 360° photo documentation from before the wall was closed.

 OpenSpace also enables owners to track progress and be more engaged with day-to-day developments, which makes it faster and easier to course-correct when issues arise.

 “OpenSpace is spoiling the owners,” Peel said.
 “After we did the training, [an owner representative] said, ‘Why aren’t all GCs using this software?’
 He picked up a phone and called his other GCs and said, ‘I want OpenSpace on all my projects.’”

 Peel says he intends to use OpenSpace on all of his projects moving forward.
 “It’s a force multiplier due to the time savings on documentation and communication,” he said.